Diseases & Conditions

 What causes a hernia?

-Umbilical hernias Adults may get an umbilical hernia by straining the abdominal area, being overweight, having a long-lasting heavy cough, or after giving birth.
+Umbilical hernias may be caused by straining the abdominal area, being overweight, having a long-lasting heavy cough, or after giving birth.

 If an adult has an umbilical hernia, surgery is usually recommended because the condition will not likely improve on its own and the risk of complications is higher.